 - Communications: Help the township reach residents by crafting marketing messages, authoring a newsletter, taking pictures, utilizing social media, building partnerships, or any creative approach.
 This is a great opportunity to gain experience you can show off later.

-- Construction: Help plan or implement projects like a perimeter trail, picnic shelter, wildlife habitats, playing courts, installing equipment, or improving landscaping.
+- Construction: Help plan or implement projects like a perimeter trail, picnic shelter, wildlife habitats, installing equipment, or improving landscaping.
 The more expertise you bring, the better.
 If you sign up for a project, we ask you be available to see it to conclusion.
 That said, we can usually also use people who simply like to work with their hands.

 - Cemetery Research: Research the history of a cemetery or those buried there, or help improve cemetery records.
 No experience needed.
 Flexible time commitment, but please commit to finishing whatever you start.